This article first appeared as a Vic Skeptics discussion pamphlet;

 1. This simple technique only offers each person ONE aspect at which they can excel.
 You can’t be say, both clever (8) and articulate (1) at the same time.
 If you take that premise to its logical conclusion, someone named Joe Smith is good at solving problems (9), but is a bad communicator (1) who does not learn from experience (2), is very dull (3), clumsy and inept (4), never wins an argument (5), lacks taste (6), is self-centred (7) and not very bright (8).

-“1s” include BOTH Hillary Clinton and Donald Trump, Britney Spears, Harry Potter, Robin Hood and Osama Bin Laden.
+“1s” include Hillary Clinton, Britney Spears, Harry Potter, Robin Hood and Osama Bin Laden.

 “2s”: Bart Simpson, Joan of Arc, Saddam Hussein and Kylie Minogue.